Skip to main content

-Our Physical Education ITE programme is delivered by our team of experts in the Centre for Physical Education, Sport and Activity (CPESA).
+Our Physical Education ITE programme is delivered by our team of experts in the field.

-You will join and be part of CPESA's dynamic network of physical educators and benefit from outstanding tutor input, an excellent group of partner schools with top-class in-school mentoring.
+You will join and be part of our dynamic network of physical educators and benefit from outstanding tutor input, an excellent group of partner schools with top-class in-school mentoring.

 We also have a school direct partnership route with Gladesmore School in Tottenham (UCAS code 2ZB3).
-Trainee teachers on school direct and core pathways receive very similar input from the CPESA team.
+Trainee teachers on school direct and core pathways receive very similar input from the physical education team.

 For more information about the course, please email Education Admissions at email@example.com.

 If you are planning to join this course in the academic year 2021/22 (i.e. between August 2021 and July 2022), please view the information about changes to courses for 2021/22 due to Covid-19.

 Students who are continuing their studies with Kingston University in 2021/22 should refer to their Course Handbook for information about specific changes that have been, or may be, made to their course or modules being delivered in 2021/22.
 Course Handbooks are located within the Canvas Course page.

 At the heart of our course is a commitment to personalising your journey to Qualified Teacher Status (QTS).
 We'll help you to grow in confidence and competence by providing you with outstanding support as you train.
 We model good teaching as we train you, so you can transfer what you've experienced into your own practice.

 You'll find a supportive learning environment at the University and in our partnership schools.
 This will help you develop a deep understanding of the secondary curriculum, including your own specialist subject and acquire a range of teaching methods, based upon the latest research in education.